-The reason why it’s impossible to get control of the cost of healthcare, is because there is no transparency in healthcare pricing.
-We as consumers literally have no idea what we are spending when we consume healthcare services.
+The reason why it’s impossible to get control of the cost of healthcare is because there is no transparency in healthcare pricing.
+We as consumers literally have no idea in advance what we will ultimately be spending when we consume healthcare services.
 I’ll give you two examples:

 A year ago, my wife decided due to family history, that she should get a colonoscopy.
 She was 46 at the time, and our health insurance would only pay for a colonoscopy as preventive care after the age of 50.
 Due to this, the procedure would be subject to our deductible which was $5000.
 I had a colonoscopy myself about a year before, and insurance paid for mine as I was 50.
 The total charge for my procedure was about $1200.
 Of course I learned about the cost after the procedure was complete and I received the Explanation of Benefits from the insurance company.
 I knew it would be covered at 100%, so why haggle over the price.